 The Recipe for Hawaiin BBQ Soy Curls Over Rice:

-Slice bell pepper and onion.
+- Slice the bell pepper and chop the onion.
 Set aside.

-Put dehydrated soy curls in a crockpot.
+- Put dehydrated soy curls in a crockpot.
 No need to rehydrate.

-Add sliced onions and bell pepper.
+- Add sliced onions and bell pepper.

-Give a little stir.
+- Give a little stir.
 Cover and cook on low for six hours.

-Use as a topping on rice or baked potato.
+- Use as a topping on rice or baked potato.